resplab/leap/docs/installation.rst

       python3 -m ensurepip --upgrade

-Step 2: Choose Folder to Install LEAP
+Step 2: Choose Directory to Install LEAP
 --------------------------------------

 Create a directory to install ``LEAP``.
 In this example, we'll use ``my_folder``.
-To create this folder, open a terminal and type:
+To create this directory, open a terminal and type:

 .. code-block:: bash

     mkdir my_folder
     cd my_folder

-This folder will serve as the workspace where you install and manage the LEAP package.
+This directory will serve as the workspace where you install and manage the LEAP package.

 Step 3: Create a Virtual Environment
 -------------------------------------